Skip to content

 So, is a Bombay cat right for you?

 Being sociable means that they’re a good fit for busy households and families with children and other pets.
-But keep in mind that they like to be the top cat, so introduce any other cats slowly to be sure they accept each other and get along.

 Frequently asked questions